jimsyyap/matchstats/roadmap.md

 **Objective:** Lay the foundation for the project by setting up the environment, tools, and initial structure.

 1. **Week 1:**
+   - **Define Requirements:**
-   - **Define Requirements:** Finalize user stories, acceptance criteria, and technical specifications. (done)
+     - [x]Finalize user stories, acceptance criteria, and technical specifications.
    - **Set Up Tools:**
-     - (done) Initialize Git repository.
+     - [x] Initialize Git repository.
-     - (done) Set up GitHub/GitLab for version control.
+     - [x] Set up GitHub/GitLab for version control.
-     - (done) Configure CI/CD pipeline (optional).
+     - [x] Configure CI/CD pipeline (optional).
-   - **Create Project Structure:** (done) Organize directories for frontend and backend as outlined in the project structure.
+   - **Create Project Structure:**
+     - Organize directories for frontend and backend as outlined in the project structure.

 2. **Week 2:**
    - **Environment Setup:**
-     - (done) Install Node.js, npm, Go, and PostgreSQL locally.
+     - [ ] Install Node.js, npm, Go, and PostgreSQL locally.
-     - (done) Configure `.env` files for both frontend and backend.
+     - [ ] Configure `.env` files for both frontend and backend.
    - **Database Design:**
-     - Create an initial schema for users, matches, and stats.
+     - [ ] Create an initial schema for users, matches, and stats.
-     - Write migration scripts for PostgreSQL.
+     - [ ] Write migration scripts for PostgreSQL.
+   - **Documentation:**
-   - **Documentation:** (done) Draft the `README.md` and finalize `.gitignore` files.
+     - [x] Draft the `README.md` and finalize `.gitignore` files.

 ---